mrts/jakartaee-clustered-cdi-events/README.md

 - Relies on the strengths and simplicity of the Jakarta EE CDI event mechanism that was originally intended only for single-instance use.
 - Transparently adapts the CDI event mechanism for clustered environments.
-  Events are automatically serialized and sent across cluster nodes, then deserialized and fired as regular CDI events on each node, ensuring uniform event distribution across the cluster.
+  Events are automatically serialized and sent across cluster nodes over JMS, then deserialized and fired as regular CDI events on each node, ensuring uniform event distribution across the cluster.
+- Uses asynchronous CDI Events, `@ObservesAsync` and `fireAsync()` to match the inherent asynchronicity of JMS-based distribution.
 - Utilizes a custom `@Clustered` annotation to mark events for propagation across the cluster.
 - A single JMS topic `CLUSTER_CDI_EVENTS` is used for all events.
 This